andreykul/learningcentre/README.md

 * run `git clone https://github.com/andreykul/learningcentre.git`.
 * Enter the Folder created.
 * run `php composer.phar install` to install dependencies.
 (Make sure it was successful)
-* Configure "app/config/database.php" to your local database.
+* Open "app/config/database.php" and configure the variables to your local database.
 * You should be able to access the project at _localhost/learningcentre/public_